ntclark/Common/Readme.md

-I have developed a software building process that I believe minimizes crossups that happen when different projects are in different places and there may be a number of "locations" where artifacts may be selected and used by the building tools.
-In this case, Visual Studio
+I have developed a software building process that I believe minimizes crossups that happen when different projects are in different places and there may be a number of "locations" where artifacts might be found and used by the building tools.
+In this case, Visual Studio.

-I DO NOT use multiple building tools and frankly, multiple platforms.
+I DO NOT use multiple building tools or, frankly, multiple platforms.
 I target only windows and I use MS Visual Studio to build evertyhing that I do.

 I have nothing specifically against other tools or platforms, I just don't really have the desire